To control the source of access to your business resources, you can use the IP blocklist/allowlist feature in Tencent Cloud CDN.

 By configuring an access control policy on IPs of user requests, you can effectively control the source of access, preventing hotlinking by malicious IPs, attacks, etc.

 Log in to the CDN console, select Domain Management on the left sidebar, and click Manage on the right of a domain name to enter its configuration page.
-Open the Access Control tab to see the IP Blocklist/Allowlist Configuration section.
-It is disabled by default.
+Open the Access Control tab to find the IP Blocklist/Allowlist Configuration section.
+The On/Off switch is toggled off by default.

 If the IP blocklist/allowlist configuration of the domain name

 Then the actual access will be as follows:

 https://www.test.com/test/vod.mp4, the blocklist rule at the bottom of the rule list is matched.
 In this case, the access request is denied, and a 514 status code is returned.

 https://www.test.com/test/vod.mp4, the blocklist rule is not matched because the IP is not specified in the blocklist rule.
 The allowlist rule that is configured for the access resource allows access requests only from IP 126.96.36.199.
 In this case, the access request is denied due to an IP mismatch, and a 514 status code is returned.

 https://www.test.com/vod.mp4, the allowlist rule instead of the blocklist rule is matched.
 In this case, the access request is allowed, and the user can access the resource as expected.